African All Stars Transfer News & Rumours: Roma want Iheanacho as Abraham alternative

 AS Roma are ready to turn their attention to Leicester City forward Kelechi Iheanacho if they fail to land Chelsea’s Tammy Abraham, according to Sky Sports.

-The Serie A club are said to have agreed a £34 million deal with the Blues but Abraham is yet to accept the offer after talks with Roma general manager Tiago Pinto on Thursday.
+The Serie A club have reportedly agreed a £34 million deal with the Blues but Abraham is yet to accept the offer after talks with Roma general manager Tiago Pinto on Thursday.

 A move for Iheanacho might come with a higher fee as the Nigeria star just penned a new three-year contract in April.